saildot4k/KELFbinder-UMCS/bin/README.md

 - **SYS-CONF**: Contains universal configurations for many applications and exploits.
 - **BOOT**: Contains the heart of UMCS, contains essential ELFs and their local settings.
 - **B?EXEC-SYSTEM**: PS2BBL Exploit relevant to your console(s) region(s).
-- **FMCBD-1.??**, or **OSDMENU**: At least one of the three available boots to land on.
-Otherwise you will only have the option to hold start to access wLaucnhELF.

 ## Configuration & Boot Order:
 By default, the boot sequence searches in this order: